-Spring Semester: October 1st Fall Semester: March 15th
+Spring Semester: October 1st (Post-Master's only)

+Fall Semester: March 15th

 - All newly admitted graduate students, regardless of status, must meet with a graduate nursing advisor before registering for any first semester courses. - All graduate students must receive permission from a nursing advisor prior to registering for any nursing course.
 Students will receive permission from a nursing advisor for only course(s) in sequence with the graduate curriculum plan.